Shahin2003/User_Management_Dashboard/README.md

   - Create a form with fields for username and password.
   - Implement dummy request handling upon form submission.

-- **Dashboard Interface:**
-  - Design a clean and intuitive dashboard layout with two tabs: User Details and Account Creation.

 - **Tech Stack:**
-  - Use either React or Vue.js for frontend development (Vue.js is preferred).
+  - Used Vue.js for frontend development.
-  - Implement styling using CSS/SCSS/SASS or Tailwind CSS (Tailwind CSS is preferred) without relying on any component libraries.
+  - Implement styling using Tailwind CSS.
-  - Optional but preferred: Use SSR (Server-Side Rendering) with Next.js or Nuxt.js.
-  - Aim for a high Lighthouse score, striving for a score between 90 and 100 to optimize user experience.

 ## Usage